yanboishere/Chain.Food/README.md

 ## Food Wasted Data

+After that, I was interested in this and searched for related waste data：

-Data from 《The Food Waste Index Report》
+（Data from 《The Food Waste Index Report》

-by the **Food and Agriculture Organization of the United Nations (FAO)**
+by the **Food and Agriculture Organization of the United Nations (FAO)** ）

 suggests: